Battle of the Wilderness: Orange Turnpike

-At 6:00 am on May 5, Warren's V Corps began moving south over farm lanes toward the Parker's Store.
+At 6:00 am on May 5, Warren's V Corps began moving south over farm lanes toward Parker's Store.
 The Confederate infantry was observed in the west near the Orange Turnpike, and Meade was notified.
 Grant instructed "If any opportunity presents itself of pitching into a part of Lee's army, do so without giving time for disposition."
 Meade halted his army and directed Warren to attack, assuming that the Confederates were a division and not an entire infantry corps.
 Hancock was held at Todd's tavern.
 Although Meade told Grant that the threat was probably a delaying tactic without the intent to give battle, he stopped his entire army—the exact thing Lee wanted him to do.
 The Confederate force was Ewell's Second Corps, and his men erected earthworks on the western end of the clearing known as Saunders Field.
 Ewell's instructions from Lee were to not advance too fast, since his corps was out of the reach of Hill's Third Corps—and Longstreet's First Corps was not yet at the battlefield.

 Warren approached the eastern end of Saunders Field with the division of Brigadier General Charles Griffin along the road on the right and the division of Brigadier General James S. Wadsworth on the left.
 Brigadier General Samuel W. Crawford's division was too far away on the left near Chewning Farm, and the division of Brigadier General John C. Robinson was in reserve closer to Wilderness Tavern.
 It took time to align Warren's divisions, and there was some concern about Griffin's northern (right) flank.
 A major problem was that "once a division left the roads or fields it disappeared utterly, and its commander could not tell whether it was in line with the others...."
 Brigadier General Horatio Wright's 1st Division from Sedgwick's VI Corps began to move south on the Germanna Plank Road to Spotswood Road to protect Warren's right.
 Warren requested a delay from attacking to wait for Wright.
 By 12:00 pm, Meade was frustrated by the delay and ordered Warren to attack before Sedgwick's VI Corps could arrive.
 Warren's troops arrived at Saunders Field around 1:00 pm.
 The Confederate division of Major General Edward Johnson was positioned on the Orange Turnpike west of Sanders Field, and it also guarded the Spotswood Road route of Sedgwick.
 Behind Johnson and further south was the division of Major General Robert E. Rodes, while the division of Major General Jubal Early waited further west in reserve.